AT&T Hobbit

-The AT&T Hobbit is a microprocessor design that AT&T Corporation developed in the early 1990s.
-It was based on the company's CRISP (C-language Reduced Instruction Set Processor) design, which in turn grew out of the C Machine design by Bell Labs of the late 1980s.
+The AT&T Hobbit is a microprocessor design developed by AT&T Corporation in the early 1990s.
+It was based on the company's CRISP (C-language Reduced Instruction Set Processor) design resembling the classic RISC pipeline, and which in turn grew out of the C Machine design by Bell Labs of the late 1980s.
 All were optimized for running code compiled from the C programming language.
 The design concentrates on fast instruction decoding, indexed array access, and procedure calls.
-Its processor is partially RISC-like.

-The project ended in 1994 because the Hobbit failed to achieve commercially viable sales.
+The project was ended in March 1994 because the Hobbit failed to achieve commercially viable sales.